mtreml/diy-nas/README.md

 # Goals

-- Build a DIY NAS based on OpenMediaVault 6
+- Build a DIY NAS
+- Data and OS live on different physical drives
+- OS drive: OpenMediaVault 6 on microSD card (cloned for backup)
-- RAID5 for read performance & failure safety
+- Data drive: RAID5 -> LUKS -> LVM -> LUKS for read performance, failure safety and privacy
-- Data drive encryption with LUKS
-- Automatic unlocking of encrypted drive in a known network
+- Automatic unlocking of encrypted drive in a known network with Tang & Clevis
-- Server will shutdown frequently for energy saving
+- Server should be able to do unattended shutdowns / reboots for energy saving

 # Table of contents